mcnowinski/PipeLite/README.md

     outputs:
         - Saves drizzled images to outpath
     example:
-        drizzle(filter=['g-band','i-band'], infolder = out, outfolder = out) drizzles all images containing the string "g-band into their respective files
+        drizzle(filter=['g-band','i-band'], infolder = out, outfolder = out) drizzles all images containing the strings "g-band" and "i-band" into their respective files
 """
 ```